What happens when you copy and paste a formula with reference cells into a new cell?

 Select the cells where the empty rows need to appear and press Shift + Space.
 When you pick the correct number of rows, right-click within the selection and choose the Insert option from the menu list.

-READ ALSO: What is hamstring injury?
+READ ALSO: What is the problem of ethnicity in Africa?

 How do you add cells without changing formulas?